AnnaBureta/Mocker-Platform/index.md

 ->	Not familiar with Amazon web services?
 You can read our extensive documentation.

-THE MOCKER PLATFORM - FAQ
+<h1> THE MOCKER PLATFORM - FAQ </h1>

-What is Mocker?
+**What is Mocker?**

 Mocker is a software packaging platform.
 Developers can use it to build, package and deploy applications.

-How does it work?
+**How does it work?**

 Mocker is based on app containers.
 Mocker containers consist of software, libraries, and configuration files.
 Mocker infrastructure uses only as many containers as needed at a given point in time.

-What do you pay for?
+**What do you pay for?**

 Mocker is a Platform-as-a-Service product.
 The core technology is open source.
 Customers pay for:

-•	the number of Mocker containers run at a given point in time
+•	The number of Mocker containers run at a given point in time

-•	access to support and administrator tools (optionally)
+•	Access to support and administrator tools (optionally).

-Why would I need administrator tools?
+**Why would I need administrator tools?**

 They enable rapid deployment of Mocker containers.
 You won’t need to do any additional scripting.
 They save your time and energy.

-What if I don’t want to pay for administrator tools?
+**What if I don’t want to pay for administrator tools?**

 Cost optimization will be more difficult because you will have to:

-•	create your own scripts to control the Mocker daemon
+•	Create your own scripts to control the Mocker daemon

-•	manage the initialization and shutdown of containers
+•	Manage the initialization and shutdown of containers.

-What is the Mocker daemon?
+**What is the Mocker daemon?**

 The Mocker daemon runs and manages containers on a software virtualization platform in the cloud.

-Does Mocker work on any cloud infrastructure?
+**Does Mocker work on any cloud infrastructure?**

 Yes.
 Containers can run on any cloud infrastructure, but the Mocker administrator tools are optimized for Amazon cloud services.